Restaurant in Barnet

-What an experience we had at Skewd this week.
-Located opposite Cockfosters station it’s a bit of a journey out of central London but so worth the trip!
+What an experience we had at Skewd restaurant in Barnet this week.
+Located opposite Cockfosters station it is a bit of a journey out of central London but so worth the trip!
 Their ethos is Anatolian cooking with attitude.
 Turkish and Mediterranean fine dining is served up in this attractive restaurant with seasonal fresh produce sourced from London markets every morning.
 The restaurant is decorated with a Mediterranean twist and has a fantastic open kitchen so you can watch the chefs at work.

-Head Chef Tim Dela Cruz joined Skewd two months ago and has jumped straight in to putting his twist on the menu.
+Head Chef Tim Dela Cruz has jumped straight in to putting his twist on the menu.
 We had the pleasure of meeting him and learning about his background before Skewd, including working in a fair few Michelin starred restaurants and being a MasterChef Professionals contestant in 2015!
-Chef Tim is all about the experience and produces food with passion and love, the dishes we tried were all recommended by him and tasted amazing.
+Chef Tim is all about the experience and produces food with passion and love.

-These starters were incredible!
-The octopus was cooked perfectly, crispy on the outside tender on the inside and the salsa was delicious, with a leaf that tasted just like oysters and tasty olives onions and tomatoes too – heaven!
-The Pachanga was really tasty too, the pastry was crispy and the filling was packed full of flavour.
-The red pepper sauce was smooth and flavoursome.
+The octopus was cooked perfectly, crispy on the outside tender on the inside and the salsa was delicious.
+The Pachanga was really tasty too and the pastry was crispy and the filling was packed full of flavour.
 The goats’ cheese was creamy, sticky, sweet perfection!
 The accompanying beetroot, walnuts and balsamic complimented the cheese so well and made a very tasty dish.

-You can tell I enjoyed my time at Skewd, it was well worth the travel to Cockfosters and I’ll be back for sure.
-The food is really something special and the passion of Head Chef Tim really shines through in what he produces.
-The prices are reasonable, you definitely get good quality in the food, all I can say is go!
+You can tell I enjoyed my time at Skewd.
+It was well worth the travelling to this restaurant in Barnet and I will be back for sure.
+The food is really something special and the passion of Head Chef Tim really shines through.
+The prices are reasonable and you definitely get good quality in the food!